triton-inference-server/python_backend/README.md

 Starting from 21.08, you can implement BLS in your Python model.
 A new set of utility functions allows you to execute inference requests on other models being served by Triton as a part of executing your Python model.
+Note that BLS should only be implemented inside the `execute` function.
 Example below shows how to use this feature:

 ```python
 import triton_python_backend_utils as pb_utils